 This cheese is the product of constant care and dedication to the process, starting with the finest raw milk to the final curing.
 Our Parda-Alpina cows, producing some 7,000 liters annually, spend the season grazing peacefully in the mountains, a natural and tranquil life that is reflected in the quality of the milk.
 The close proximity of the cheese factory, meters from the farm, also means that the milk is not harmed by long travel.
 Our facilities are fully modernized and up-to-date, meeting all health and quality standards but without compromising in the use of traditional production methods or natural ingredients.
 We are proud of this tradition and in order to meet our high standards of quality the annual production of our cheese is limited.

 Artisanal techniques, inimitable taste and a unique style, all made in Tuscany, are the distinctive features that make Amedei’s chocolate renowned all over the world.
 The promise of the highest quality meets the emotion of our unconditional dedication, making Amedei the ambassador of a culture of chocolate that encompasses pairing and tasting.

 Discover Beemster , Where small family Farming, traditional craftsmanship , and a dedication to sustainability come together to create premium Dutch cheese.

-Our farmer-owned cooperative was founded in 1901, but our story dates back to the early 17th Century, when the Dutch reclaimed a coastal lagoon and created the nutrient-dense pasture that continue to feed our herds and produce some of the finest milk in the world.
-With artisan, time-tested techniques, we use this incredible milk to bring you the richest, most flavorful cheese.
+Beemster farmer-owned cooperative was founded in 1901, but our story dates back to the early 17th Century, when the Dutch reclaimed a coastal lagoon and created the nutrient-dense pasture that continue to feed our herds and produce some of the finest milk in the world.
+With artisan, time-tested techniques, using this incredible milk to bring the richest, most flavorful cheese.